EdsonAlcala/eth2-reward-simulation/assumptions.md

 * We pick the 32 block proposers at the start of the epoch, with a initial probability `1/N`, and then, appliying the _effective balance bias_ on proposer choosing as in, the [Specs: Compute proposer index](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/beacon-chain.md#compute_proposer_index).
 * If, for any reason, there are less than 32 active validators, the simulation panics.

-IF the consitions are met, the validator receives in the simulation a reward equivalent to (`BASE_REWARD`/`PROPOSER_REWARD_QUOTIENT`) * (`TOTAL_ACTIVE_VALIDATORS`/`32`).
+IF the conditions are met, the validator receives in the simulation a reward equivalent to (`BASE_REWARD`/`PROPOSER_REWARD_QUOTIENT`) * (`TOTAL_ACTIVE_VALIDATORS`/`32`).
 The assumption been, that the size of the committee is the number of active validators in the beacon chain, evenly distributed among the slots.

 ##### Attester incentives